LBHackney-IT/evidence-api/docs/guides/tracking-requests.md

 3. Access to Hackney AWS (speak to the HackIT for this)
 4. Postgres client - [Postico](https://eggerapps.at/postico/) is free and simple to use

-#### Steps
+### Steps

-This was written for the EvidenceAPI staging database and the steps can be easily changed for the DocumentsAPI or production instances
+#### Get the access ID and key from AWS

 1. Navigate to the [Hackney AWS start page](https://hackney.awsapps.com/start#/)
-2. Select _Document Evidence Store Staging_ account
+2. Select _Document Evidence Store Staging_ or _Document Evidence Store Production_ account, depending on what environment you want to access.
 3. Click on _Command line or programmatic access_
 4. Option 1 lets you copy the values to AWS environment variables, click the box to copy
 5. Paste these into your terminal